Skip to main content

 3 mentions Positive Neutral Negative

-• “You start the game atop a statue resembling an ant, made presumably of limestone, and are given the choice to either scale down a tree or visit a town from the tree branch.
-This is very emotionally impactful as it evokes how ants have propagated colonies into my bedroom despite living far from ant-traversable trees.”
+• “You start the game atop a statue resembling an ant, made presumably of limestone (major symbolism to be explained later).
+You can choose to either climb down a tree or visit a town from the tree branch.
+This is very emotionally impactful for me, as it reminds me of how ants have managed to propagate colonies into my bedroom about 2 years ago despite living far from any ant-traversable trees.”

-• “I saw an emotional bond in how the verticality and inter-connectedness of the entire map was so gracefully implemented.”
+• “I felt an emotional bond in how the verticality and interconnectedness of the entire map was so gracefully implemented, even though there isn't a hidden secret path unlocking 40% of the game.”

 • humor